-The Victim Services Mass Casualty Critical Response Team, comprised of trained and multilingual advocates are deployed by request from the Department of Emergency Management, Department of Public Health, San Francisco International Airport, Department of Human Services, or Law Enforcement.
+The Victim Services division is comprised of trained and multilingual advocates who work collaboratively with the Department of Emergency Management, Department of Public Health, San Francisco International Airport, Department of Human Services, or Law Enforcement.
 The Unit works with other San Francisco Departments and Agencies to fill gaps in victim support following mass casualty incidents.
 The goal is to provide a unified response for victims of mass violence for both the immediate, short-term and long-term trauma they will face.

-In 2020, nine Bay Area counties renewed an expanded Memorandum of Understanding (MOU) that allows these counties to request shared resources and personnel in the event of a mass casualty.
-This agreement includes San Francisco, Alameda, Sonoma, Contra Costa, Marin, San Mateo, San Joaquin, Solano, and Santa Cruz counties.
+Multiple Bay Area counties renewed an expanded Memorandum of Understanding (MOU) that allows these counties to request shared resources and personnel in the event of a mass casualty.
+The goals of the Bay Area Mass Crime Victim Casualty Planning Committee include:

 Our unit provides the following services in response to mass crime: